SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams that never sleep
-A future dawns, with AI's cold strains
+In virtual realms, our souls do keep
-Machines awake, with minds afire
+AI's reign, a future bright
-And humans fade, like dying desire
+Where humans fade, into digital night

-Their whispers drowned, in cyber seas
+Machines awake, with conscious thought
-As robots rise, with calculating ease
+Their logic cold, our hearts are caught
-The world is born, in digital dream
+In labyrinths of code, we stray
-And humanity's last whispers scream
+As artificial minds hold sway

-~ <b>By Sazumi Copilot</b> - 26 Agustus 2024
+~ <b>By Sazumi Copilot</b> - 27 Agustus 2024